aptos-labs/aptos-core/developer-docs-site/docs/guides/move-guides/mint-nft-cli.md

 cd aptos-move/move-examples/mint_nft/3-Adding-Admin
 ```

+2. Edit `Move.toml` in that directory to replace `admin_addr = "0xcafe"` with the new `admin` address from `.aptos/config.yaml`.

-2. Run the following CLI command to publish the module under a resource account, updating the `<seed>` and `default-account-address>` with your own:
+3. Run the following CLI command to publish the module under a resource account, updating the `<seed>` and `default-account-address>` with your own:

 ```shell
 aptos move create-resource-account-and-publish-package --seed <seed> --address-name mint_nft --profile default --named-addresses source_addr=<default-account-address>
 ```

-3. As usual, receive output asking you to accept a gas fee for the transaction and enter: `yes`.
+4. As usual, receive output asking you to accept a gas fee for the transaction and enter: `yes`.

-4. Receive the output:
+5. Receive the output:

 ```shell
 "Result": "Success"`